Meal Planning Made Easy

 Planning ahead is a key to eating healthy because it reduces the influence of impulse on eating decisions, like when you’re at the grocery without a list or grazing in your kitchen.
-When you start following a meal plan for managing your blood glucose levels, it may be easier to start out with some basic food, such as grilled chicken or baked fish with sides of steamed vegetables and a carbohydrate choice, rice, potatoes or pasta.
-Include servings of a carbohydrate, protein and fat at each meal.
+When you start following a meal plan for managing your blood glucose levels, it may be easier to start out with some basic food, such as grilled chicken or baked fish with sides of steamed vegetables and a carbohydrate choice, rice, potatoes, or pasta.
+Include servings of carbohydrates, protein, and fat at each meal.

 Here is a sample one day menu that contains approximately 45 grams of carbohydrate per meal:

 6 ounce plain Greek yogurt topped with sliced almonds and cinnamon